Stop Scrolling. Start Doing

 It’s 3:00 PM on a Tuesday.
 You’re deep into a Zillow spiral, looking at industrial lofts in a city three states away.
 You tell yourself you’re "exploring your options" or "keeping your finger on the pulse."

-If you want to actually move, you need to stop "dreaming" and start Simulating.
+If you want to actually move to Chicago, Austin, or Berlin, you need to stop dreaming and start simulating.
+Move from passive escapism to Action Planning:

-The Boring Audit: Stop looking at the landmarks.
-Look at the laundromats.
-Look at the grocery stores.
+The Boring Audit: Stop looking at landmarks.
+Look at the laundromats and grocery stores.
 If the "boring" version of a new city still beats your current "peak" life, you have a winner.

 Calculate the Delta: What is the actual difference between your life now and the life you’re imagining?
 If it’s just "better coffee," stay home.
 If it’s a total shift in energy, buy the boxes.